About Montaigne Castle

 Built in the heart of a majestic park designed by the philosopher himself, the residence was acquired in 1477 by the great-grandfather of Michel, Ramon Eyquem, a Bordeaux trader, who thus acquired the hereditary title of Seigneur de Montaigne (‘Lord of Montaigne’).

 In 1584, Montaigne entertained in his castle the king of Navarre, Henri de Bourbon, the future Henry IV, and thus became a close royal friend at the same time as Condé, de Rohan and Turenne.
+From 1571 until his death in 1592, Michel de Montaigne wrote his famous Essays (French: Essais), major works of humanism of the renaissance, and fruits of a lifetime of reflection and reading.

 The architecture of the extant chateau has a neo-renaissance flavour.
 After crossing the gate, one arrives in a square court surrounded by ramparts.
 The round tower of the library is the only vestige of the 16th century and is a popular location for visitors of the castle.